 The lush grass and blue sky, with the mountains in the distance puts me in a serene mood…

 …so serene I miss my next turn, and end up walking into a blind corner of the field.
-Backtracking a few hundred yards brings me to a stile and footbridge over a stream, which brings me onto the long raised estuary bank which will take me all the way into Millom.
+Backtracking a few hundred yards brings me to a stile and footbridge over a stream, which leads onto the long raised estuary bank which will take me all the way into Millom.

 The river winds its peaceful way towards the coast, cutting through green pasture trimmed short by hundreds of sheep that eye me with the sort of curiosity that only sheep can muster… bored disinterest.
 Well, I’m not very interested in you either, mate.